Welcome to the Brethyn Online Research Network, which is following on from the 'From Sheep to Sugar' project.

 The project was managed by the Learning Links Interntional team, who spent more than 2 years exploring the links between Wales and the Slave Trade before applying for support to take this research further with help from the National Lottery Heritage Fund in Wales.

-Now folks who are interested to carry on this research meet up on Zoom on Saturday lunchtimes on the third Sat in the month at 12 - to discuss further research and to share findings, as well as considering new avenues for research and ways of telling these stories.
-We may also invite speakers, show short films, share some poetry and give space for presentations.
+Now folks who are interested to carry on this research meet up on Zoom on Saturday lunchtimes on the Third Saturday in the month to discuss further research and to share findings, as well as considering new avenues for research and ways of telling these stories.
+We also invite speakers, show short films, share some poetry and give space for presentations.

 Learning Links International is developing a range of regular Zoom sessions, weekly and monthly to enable people from a range of countries who have an interest in our entwined histories to get together in these strange and difficult times, and carry on informal research and sharing of these often hard, but fascinating stories of Black History: